blueOkiris/EmbeddedLinuxClass/hw06/README.md

 > Comment on the plots.
 Does the RT kernel have a bounded latency?
 What are you using for a load?

+The no load doesn't really show anything of interest, the plots are about the same.
+However in the heavy load, you can see that the RT kernel had a clear drop off in cycles after a certain amount of time.

+This means that there is a bounded load.

+Also I used the `make` and `make clean` repeated in the modules folder as per the Exercise.